-introduce gudgeon pin in piston and pass it through connecting rod small-end bush and centralise it.
+Introduce gudgeon pin in piston and pass ft through connecting rod small-end bush and centralise it.

 Re-fit circlips.
 (Use special pliers).
-Use rotary action when bedding circlips In their grooves and make sure each circlip lies snugly in Its groove.
+Use rotary action when bedding circlips in their grooves and make sure each circlip lies snugly in its groove.
 This is essential otherwise considerable damage will result.

-Re-fit cylinder barrel by :
+Re-fit cylinder barrel by:

 Take new cylinder base washer.
 Coat one side with liquid jointing compound and apply it to cylinder base.
-Ensure jointing does not choke any of the cylinder base oil holes.